Patient & Visitor Handbook

 Shops & Services

 The cafeteria is located on the basement floor, beside the Dialysis Unit, accessible by taking the yellow or blue elevator to the basement level.
 Each day, the Nutrition Services team offers a variety of hot and cold meals, a fresh salad bar, and deli counter, soup, desserts and take-out products.
-The cafeteria’s current hours and selections are posted in the main lobby and outside the cafeteria.
+The cafeteria’s hours of operation are Monday to Friday 8:30am to 1:30pm.

 Vending and Change Machines

-Vending machines can be found in the cafeteria, outside the Laboratory, in the main lobby by the Cashier’s office, in the Emergency department, outside the Maternity Unit, and on the Medical and Surgical Units near the Blue Elevators.
+Vending machines can be found in the cafeteria and Emergency Department.
+Pop machines are available in the Cafeteria, Emergency Department, in the main lobby beside the Cashier's Office, and just a few steps from the Admitting Department.
 For customer service with the machines, call extension 4293.

 Reflections Café & Gift shop